KlovnDEV/NorskPixel/resources/[qb]/norskpixel-fitbit/README.md

-# norskpixel-garbagejob
+# norskpixel-fitbit
-Garbage Job For QB-Core
+FitBit For norskpixel-Core

 # License